Keiichi Arawi

 Keiichi Arawi (あらゐけいいち, Arai Keiichi) is a Japanese manga artist.
-After publishing his debut work in early 2006, he launched Nichijou in the later half of the year.
+After publishing his debut work in early 2006, he launched Nichijou in the latter half of the year.
 Following its conclusion, he launched City.
+Nichijou resumed serialization in 2021.

 Biography

 Keiichi Arawi was born on December 29, 1977, in Gunma Prefecture.
 In 2006, he made his debut with Kazemachi published in Monthly Comic Flapper.
 Later that year, he launched Nichijou in Monthly Shōnen Ace.
 It ran until December 2015.
 In 2011, Nichijou ranked in the top 50 best selling manga in Japan.
 In 2015, the series ranked sixth for the Sugoi Japan Award in the manga category.
 An anime television series adaptation of the series was also produced.
 In 2013, while Nichijou was serializing, Arawi launched a manga, titled Heaven, in Newtype.

 Following Nichijou's completion, Arawi launched City in Morning magazine in September 2016.
 The series concluded in February 2021.
 City was chosen by Rob McMonigal as the best continuing series for grown-ups at San Diego Comic-Con in 2019.
 In 2020, Arawi started posting animated shorts on his YouTube channel.
 He performed all the voice acting.